-5.3.2 Sample data standard format
+5.3.2 Standard format

 Following the deployment header in memory is the deployment data, which will contain both sample data and events, recorded in chronological order.
 Events are time-stamped records of any notable incidents apart from sample data.
 Both sample data and events have their own formats; refer to the following sections for details.